LuizHB/work_bot/README.md

     - can be found in /Bots/youtubeBot.py
 - Telegram bot
   - can be found in /Bots/telegramBot.py
+  - script to run the bot can be found in /Bots/run.py

 ## Description of the bots